djthorpe/gopi/docs/chapter03.md

 There are many other cases where events could fire.
 In this chapter, I will describe a tool which handles a ticker, firing at a regular interval.

-## The Ticker Unit
+## The Timer Unit

-Here are the parameters you'll need in order to use the ticker:
+The __timer__ can fire events at a regular interval or only once.
+Here are the parameters you'll need in order to use the timer:

 | Parameter        | Value                |
 | ---------------- | -------------------- |